elcengine/elcengine.github.io/docs/getting-started/creating-a-connection.md

 import "github.com/elcengine/elemental/core"
 ```

-Connecting to a MongoDB database is a simple as calling the `ConnectURI` function with your connection string:
+Connecting to a MongoDB database is a simple as calling the `Connect` function with your connection string:

 ```go
 client := elemental.Connect("mongodb://localhost:27017")